CascadeEnergy/node-style-guide/Readme.md

 ## Object.freeze, Object.preventExtensions, Object.seal, with, eval

-Crazy shit that you will probably never need.
+Crazy things that you will probably never need.
 Stay away from it.

 ## Getters and setters

-Do not use setters, they cause more problems for people who try to use your software than they can solve.
+Favor not using setters, they cause more problems for people who try to use your software than they can solve.
+But use them if they have useful and logical side effects.

 Feel free to use getters that are free from [side effects][sideeffect], like providing a length property for a collection class.